restartus/restart/README.md

 3. Extensions to the model.
 The big one is testing requirements.

 4. The addition of COVID patients specifically into the model.
 It is implicit right now

+## Dealing with PivotTables

+Here is are the difficult parts on a Mac.
+A Pivot table cannot be moved with copy and paste, instead, you need to go to the Ribbon and view analyze and there is an entry called `Move Pivottable` which lets you move it.

+When you select into a Pivot Table, you get a reference that is a cell number, you get a named reference that looks like `PIVOTTABLE`